Azure/azure-cosmosdb-bulkexecutor-java-getting-started/README.md

 Average #Inserts/second : 108340
 ```

-As seen, we observe **>9x** improvement in the write throughput using the bulk import API while providing out-of-the-box efficient handling of throttling, timeouts and transient exceptions - allowing easier scale-out by adding additional *BulkExecutor* client instances on individual VMs to achieve even greater write throughputs.
+As seen, we observe **>10x** improvement in the write throughput using the bulk import API while providing out-of-the-box efficient handling of throttling, timeouts and transient exceptions - allowing easier scale-out by adding additional *DocumentBulkExecutor* client instances on individual VMs to achieve even greater write throughputs.

 ### API implementation details